While it’s true that little is predictable when it comes to having children, it’s as much a financial decision as an emotional one.

-The younger couple, Emma and Tyler, are both 26.
+Emma and Tyler, are both 26.
 Emma is an executive assistant.
 Tyler is a junior accountant.
-Combined, they make $73,000, and are still chipping away at student loans and credit card balances they accrued in college.
+Combined, they make $73,000, and are still paying off student loans and credit card balances they accrued in college.

-Although they spend nearly every penny of their paychecks, they feel emotionally ready to have a child.
-They’d rather be young parents and are confident they can make their budget work with a baby.
+Although they spend nearly every penny of their paychecks, they’d rather be young parents and are confident they can make their budget work.

-Holly and Brendan, meanwhile, are both 36 and doing well financially.
+Holly and Brendan, both 36, are doing well financially.
 Their income has grown steadily over the past few years — which isn’t surprising since women’s pay peaks at 39 and men’s at 48, based on data from Payscale.

 Between Holly’s job as a project manager and Brendan’s as a human-resources manager, they make $120,000 combined.
 They’re only a few months shy of paying off their student loans, carry little credit card debt and contribute a portion of each paycheck toward retirement.

 They purposely put off having children until they reached six figures, and now feel financially ready for parenthood.

 So which couple would fare better?

 Baby’s Impact on Retirement

 When it comes to your nest egg savings, the real key is to start socking away money as early as possible.

 To that point, having Junior at 26 is more likely to cut into prime saving years because younger couples tend to have tighter budgets and don’t contribute as much to retirement, says Rebecca Kennedy, CFP®, founder of Denver-based Kennedy Financial Planning.